thornjad/DWYW/README.md

 **Why not just use public domain instead of a license like this?**

 Public domain is a term which has varying definitions in different places, including defining who can even put works into it.
-This license makes it very clear.
+This license makes intent very clear.

 **Can I fork some DWYW software for free and then sell it for money?**